Updated: Apr 20

 The flag was ratified again in 1964 by the PLO and in 1988 upon the declaration of the Palestinian state.
 It is still a flag of struggle and resistance against the Israeli Occupation of their land and is central in demonstrations and artwork in Palestinian society.

-If one tours any city with a Palestinian population, be it Nazareth inside Israel or Bethlehem the Palestinian State area, the flag is still an act of resistance.
+If one tours any city with a Palestinian population, be it Nazareth inside Israel or Bethlehem in the Palestinian State area, the flag is still an act of resistance and defiance.